Get insider access

 0.860%

 The TV has great black uniformity.
 There's some noticeable clouding throughout, but the screen is otherwise uniform, and the clouding won't be distracting in dark scenes.
-Sadly, there's no local dimming feature to reduce the cloudiness of the screen.
+Sadly, there's no local dimming feature to reduce the screen's cloudiness.
+If you want a similar Samsung TV with better black uniformity, check out the Samsung DU8000.

 5.5